 The best way to study light is with controlled sources.
 Agree, you can’t control the sun, but studio light is easy.
 To do this, you just need to take a loved one or friend as a model and rent a photo studio.

 The professional photo studios provide good lighting.
-And if you are still at odds with how to properly expose the light, the studio staff will help you with this problem.
+And if you are still at odds with properly exposing the light, the studio staff will help you with this problem.

-Often in many large studios there is a special person who has the magic of correct lighting. 🙂🙂🙂
+Often in many large studios, there is a particular person who has the magic of correct lighting. 🙂🙂🙂

 16. Don’t Shoot with Mixed Indoor Lighting

 An incandescent lamp (3200K) is lit in one corner, an LED strip (4500K) in the other corner, and the light from the window has a temperature of about 6500K.
-Accordingly, when shooting, you will be faced with the fact that one part of your model’s face will be yellow, the other blue.
+Accordingly, when shooting, you will face the fact that one part of your model’s face will be yellow, the other blue.

 But for a beginner photographer, this method is difficult.
 So just turn off all the lights and move closer to the window – shoot with natural light from the window.
 If, of course, the shooting takes place during the day.